 Can I contribute to a Roth or traditional IRA no matter how much I earn?

-Calculate MAGI by adding to adjusted gross income any deductions for traditional IRA contributions, student loan interest, tuition and fees, and certain other, less-common above-the-line deductions (like the foreign earned income exclusion and the foreign housing exclusion that some expatriates take).
+Calculate MAGI by subtracting from adjusted gross income any deductions for traditional IRA contributions, student loan interest, tuition and fees, and certain other, less-common above-the-line deductions (like the foreign earned income exclusion and the foreign housing exclusion that some expatriates take).
 (Learn more: Setting financial goals: Retirement)

 With a traditional IRA, you do not pay tax on the money you contribute (in other words, contributions are made with pretax dollars), but you do pay tax on the money you withdraw.
 With a Roth IRA, you do pay tax on the money before you contribute (after-tax dollars), but you do not pay tax on the money you withdraw.
 In both types of IRAs, your earnings and gains aren’t taxed while they remain in the account.

 Here’s a simplified example to illustrate the difference between the two IRA types.